PaulHennessee/a3/readme.txt

 1   10/24/2021  1       Looked at code and tried to understand as much as possible.
 3   10/27/2021  4       Part 1 seems to work (just the first function).
 Part 2A complete.
 Started Part 2B
 3   10/28/2021  7       Worked more on Part 2B: search component
-1   10/39/2021  8       Worked more on Part 2B: Server communication, Carousel Component + Carousel Card Component
+2   10/30/2021  9       Worked more on Part 2B: Server communication, Carousel Component + Carousel Card Component
-1   10/31/2021  9
+2   10/31/2021  11      Worked on Part 2B
+2   11/2/2021   13      Got 2B working for the most part.

 Total Time: